cisselab/ClusterSpy/README.md

 # ClusterSpy
 An Analysis Oriented Cluster Detection and Tracking Software.

-Please download the Zip file in the latest release to use the program as intended.
+Please download the most recent ClusterSpy.zip in Releases to use the program as intended.